Tris-909/Introspection/README.md

   - Developing dbUtils for firestore
   - Create greeting user form when the user login the first time
   - Create 404 Not Found page
+  - Create an AppBar that always stay at the top of the screen